Hypercubers/dev.hypercubing.xyz/docs/infrastructure/server.md

 # Server Setup

-As of the end of 2024, there is a [DigitalOcean](https://www.digitalocean.com/) droplet dedicated to the Hypercubing server with the following specs:
+As of 2025, there is a [DigitalOcean](https://www.digitalocean.com/) droplet dedicated to the Hypercubing server with the following specs:

 - RAM: 2 GB
 - Disk: 50 GB